Hafþór Júlíus Björnsson: 2014

-Hafþór started his 2014 by winning the inaugural World's Strongest Viking competition held in Vinstra, Norway, with a world record in Viking lumberjack tree-sledge pull event.
+Björnsson started his 2014 by winning the inaugural World's Strongest Viking competition held in Vinstra, Norway, with a world record in Viking lumberjack tree-sledge pull event.
 He also won his first Europe's Strongest Man title.
-After breaking the world record in the 6-piece Atlas stones run, loading all 6 stones weighing 100–200 kg (220–441 lb) onto whiskey barrels within 27.05 seconds, Hafþór famously answered the reporter, "I'm the future of strength, and I'm king of the stones!"
+After breaking the world record in the six-piece Atlas stones run, loading all six stones weighing 100–200 kg (220–441 lb) onto whiskey barrels within 27.05 seconds, Björnsson said "I'm the future of strength, and I'm king of the stones!"

-At the 2014 World's Strongest Man in a stacked lineup of 12 athletes in the finals, Hafþór came very close to winning the title, when he finished only half a point behind Savickas, and two and a half points ahead of Shaw.
-He also broke world records in the Atlas stones and Keg-toss for speed events after an iconic duel with Shaw.
-Shaw tossed all 8 kegs weighing 18-25 kg over the 4.90 m bar in 16.59 seconds and proclaimed "I don't think that's beatable", only for Hafþór, competing next, to finish it in 16.35 seconds.
-Hafþór also improved his Arnold Strongman Classic placement to fifth.
+At the 2014 World's Strongest Man in a stacked lineup of 12 athletes in the finals, Björnsson came very close to winning the title, when he finished only half a point behind Savickas, and two and a half points ahead of Shaw.
+He also broke world records in the Atlas stones and keg-toss for speed events after an duel with Shaw.
+Shaw tossed all eight kegs weighing 18-25 kg over the 4.90 m bar in 16.59 seconds and proclaimed "I don't think that's beatable", only for Björnsson, competing next, to finish it in 16.35 seconds.
+Björnsson also improved his Arnold Strongman Classic placement to fifth.

-Hafþór continued to compete prolifically and completed 13 international competitions in 2014.
+Björnsson continued to compete prolifically and completed 13 international competitions in 2014.
 He won his first Giants Live title by winning 2014 Giants Live FitX Australia held in Melbourne with a world record in the Atlas stone to shoulder for reps event, and also won the 2014 Battle of the North competition held in Tórshavn, Faroe Islands, 2014 SCL Serbia, 2014 SCL Finland, 2014 SCL Holland and 2014 SCL world final taking his international title tally to 11.

-From 2014 onwards, Hafþór took part in various Highland games competitions held across USA and broke the all-time world records in 12.5 kg Keg-toss for height and Weight over bar events.
-He also broke the world record in the 221 kg Jón Páll Sigmarsson stone carry and loaded a 200 kg Atlas stone for 8 reps all by himself at the World's Strongest Team competition held in Stoke-on-Trent, England.
+From 2014 onwards, Björnsson took part in various Highland games competitions in the USA and broke the all-time world records in 12.5 kg keg-toss for height and weight over bar events.
+He also broke the world record in the 221 kg Jón Páll Sigmarsson stone carry and loaded a 200 kg Atlas stone for eight reps all by himself at the World's Strongest Team competition held in Stoke-on-Trent, England.

-Hafþór also performed in a Guinness World Records duel with Žydrūnas Savickas in Milan, Italy where they collectively broke seven world records.
+Björnsson also performed in a Guinness World Records duel with Žydrūnas Savickas in Milan, Italy where they collectively broke seven world records.